aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 20.4

+- Added CompareOptions property to CompareData class
+- Added Password property to OdtSaveOptions class
+- Added Dml3DEffectsRenderingMode property to SaveOptions class
+- Added UpdateLastPrintedProperty property to SaveOptions class
+- Added InterpolateImages property to PdfSaveOptions class
+- Added UseTargetMachineFonts property to HtmlFixedSaveOptions class
+- Added some request data classes:
+  - RunUpdate and RunInsert
+  - FootnoteUpdate and FootnoteInsert
+  - FieldUpdate and FieldInsert
+  - CommentUpdate and CommentInsert
+  - DocumentPropertyCreateOrUpdate

 ## Enhancements in Version 20.3

 - XmlColor.Alpha isn't a required property